PaperPrototype/Intro-Coding-and-Computers/1 - Pyxel/Lecture/english.md

         pyxel.rect(self.x, self.y, self.x + 10, self.y + 10, 11)
 ```

 The whole point in the "self" parameter is to access variables that are "part of the object", and that is exactly what we do!
 We use `self` to access x and y through a period `.` like this `self.x` and `self.y`.
+Make sure you change your code to use "self" to access the x and y variables.

 Now we can finally work on simulating gravity by changing y's position.
 We are supposed to only put "rendering" code inside of `draw`, so we'll use `update` for the gravity code.